 NATALIE.
 Promise to say the truth and not be surprised by what I say?

 WITNESS.
 You know I do.
 Very much.

 NATALIE.
-I like you too.
+And I do like you.

 WITNESS.
 I don't understand.

 NATALIE.
 What's to understand?
 I want to be with you.
 Didn't I say it clearly?
 I want to be with you.